Taking the Ferry to Sausalito

 Ferry Piers in San Francisco & the Muni F Line

 The map below shows the Fisherman’s Wharf pier and the Ferry Building and the route between them.
-It’s a lovely 1.4 mile (2.25 km) walk down the Embarcadero along the shore of the Bay between the two destinations, but the Muni “F” Line trolleys offer an easy and direct connection between the two piers.
+It’s a lovely 1.4 mile (2.25 km) walk down the Embarcadero along the shore of the Bay between the two destinations, and the Muni “F” Line trolleys offer an easy and direct connection between the two piers.
 The walk takes about a half hour.

 If you’re exploring the City instead of rushing to a meeting this gives you the chance to experience both ferry services and their very different vessels, and to ride on the antique trolley cars as well.
 During most of the day the wait between F trains is between 5 and 12 minutes.
 The train stop at the Ferry Building is in the median island between the lanes of the Embarcadero (Spanish for “embarking point”), the main thoroughfare that runs along the shore of the Bay.